 Intriguingly enough, the town historically is known as ‘The City of Tribes,’ due it being heavily influenced and ruled by fourteen different families.
 The Athy, Blake, Bodkin, Browne, Darcy, Deane, French, Font, Joyce, Kirwan, Lynch, Martin, Morris and Skerret families.

-Ideally, Eyre square is a great starting location to explore the city from and is full of food and craft vendors.
+Ideally, Eyre square is a great starting location to explore the city from and on weekends is full of food and craft vendors.
 For under 7 euros, one can enjoy a chocolate strawberry waffle or a hotdog with a tray of chips.

-I found the Kinlay hostel to be great place to stay in this downtown area, even if it is quite popular and full of students and partygoers.
+Kinley is a great place to stay in this downtown area, even if it is quite popular and full of students and partygoers.
 The bed was comfortable and had a curtain for privacy.
 The lobby and reception area felt more like a hotel than a hostel but was quite a popular place to socialize with there being a pool table, multiple couches and a large TV.
 There was a South African Rugby team staying whilst I was here and I enjoyed siting and listening to them carry on in Afrikaans while chiding each other during a game of pool.

 The Quays, The Kings Head, O’Connell’s bar, all have a certain character, history and atmosphere that make them worth checking out to either have a pint, order some food or above all else, have a chat with a stranger.
 Despite Galway being a center of tourism in Ireland, the local pub goers seem to remain in good spirits and are more than happy to talk with you about where you are from or what brings you to Ireland.